 That plan faced what was a young historic preservation movement.
 Architectural critics, stung by the destruction of the original Pennsylvania Station and the threat to other historic structures, challenged the plans because of the threatened loss of a huge quantity of 19th century cast iron structures - a move far ahead of its time as at that time, such structures were not highly valued by the general public.
 Through the efforts of Jane Jacobs, George Maciunas and other local leaders, the highway project was derailed and abandoned.

-Please use the information on this page as guidance only.
-While I try my best to provide you information that is as accurate as I can get it to be, I do apologize for any errors.
-Also, as I might not be able to update some information on time, some of these pages may contain outdated information.
+While I try my best to provide you information as accurate as I can get it to be, I do apologize for any errors and for outdated information which I am unaware.
+Nevertheless, I hope that what I have described here will be useful to you.